Thinking about buying a technology solution, system or hardware at Davidson?

 - T&I-paid: Most Davidson employees receive a college-owned Mac or Windows laptop or desktop for their use.
 These computers are replaced every four years.
 T&I also replaces computers in classrooms, computer labs/clusters and selected teaching labs on a regular cycle.

 The college centrally funds academic software licenses for products that are used by multiple departments and academic programs.
 As permitted by license restrictions, T&I installs this software on computer cluster/loaner laptops and distributes it to students, faculty and staff.

-T&I’s Engagement team reviews requests for new academic software and shares them with the campus’s Educational Technology Committee.
+T&I Relationship Managers review requests for new academic software and shares them with the campus’s Learning Spaces, Technology, and Design Committee.
 With the committee’s approval, T&I may fund a pilot of new academic software for two semesters.
 Software that is adopted by three or more departments is a candidate to be paid for from the central college software budget, depending on usage and cost.
 T&I and the committee also seek opportunities to discontinue funding for software that is little-used.
 To submit a request for academic software, contact your T&I relationship manager.

 Administrative Software & Enterprise Applications

 Davidson uses over 200 administrative software applications, from departmental applications used by specific teams to enterprise-level software such as Banner.
 Our Engagement team works with departments and divisions to continually assess technology needs that may apply to the entire campus.